 • A design that matches your club or home game brand

 That is the point where a custom order beats another off-the-shelf set.
-Casino-grade clay and ceramic chips both support full-colour artwork and printed denominations — from £0.73 per chip (ceramic, 300-chip minimum) and £0.79 per chip (clay, 500-chip minimum) at entry quantities.
+Casino-grade clay and ceramic chips both support full-colour artwork and printed denominations — from $1.10 per chip (ceramic, 300-chip minimum) and $1.14 per chip (clay, 500-chip minimum) at entry quantities.
+Mock up your club name and denominations in Label Studio before you quote.

 Our instant quote tool lets you enter quantity and see an itemised total in under a minute.
-If you are still choosing material, read how to choose custom poker chips or the clay vs ceramic comparison.
+Customisation: label artwork on both lines; optional Full Chip Customisation on ceramic for custom body and edge spots per denomination — clay is label inlay only (clay vs ceramic).
+If you are still choosing material, read how to choose custom poker chips.
 After your set arrives, cleaning and care habits keep chips game-ready for years.

 Quick Checklist Before You Order